Teach English abroad health insurance options

 If you use these services, make sure that you are truthful about everything.
-If you get sick and you have not been honest when you bought the health insurance, you run the risk of the insurer denying your claim.
+If you get sick and have not been honest when you bought the health insurance, you risk the insurer denying your claim.

-It may be possible to buy health insurance locally and it is sometimes cheaper.
-The coverage, terms, conditions and prices will vary by insurer and by country.
+It may be possible to buy health insurance locally, and it is sometimes cheaper.
+However, the coverage, terms, conditions and prices will vary by insurer and country.

 Health insurance in Europe is generally a lot cheaper than in the USA.
-We are in Spain and a regular health insurance policy for someone with no serious pre-existing conditions will cost between 600 to 800 Euros a year.
+We are in Spain, and a standard health insurance policy for someone with no serious pre-existing conditions will cost between 600 to 800 Euros a year.
 Almost all Spanish health insurance companies have zero deductible and cover 100% of just about everything (including hospitalisation) except dental.